Peter Moores (cricketer): West Indies (2015)

 Moores remained in charge of England for their tour of West Indies despite the resignation of the man who appointed him, Paul Downton.
 In the first match of the series, England got off to a good start, posting 399 in the first innings and then bowling the West Indies out for 295.
 However, they were unable to force a result and the match ended in a draw, with the West Indies saving the match.
 England won the second match of the series following a good batting display in the first innings.
 They bowled the West Indies out for 307 in the second innings, and then won the game by nine wickets thanks to contributions from Alistair Cook and Gary Ballance.
 Despite this, England lost the final match of the series after setting the West Indies a small target to chase in their second innings after an England batting collapse.
 The West Indies won the match by five wickets to draw the series 1–1.

 Moores was removed from the England coaching post in 2015, after an ODI against Ireland.

+Post England

+In September 2016, after working as a coaching consultant with the county for a year, Moores was appointed as head coach of Nottinghamshire.
+Under his leadership, the Outlaws won the T20 Blast in 2017 and 2020, as well as the 2017 One-Day Cup.
+In 2025, he led Nottinghamshire to the County Championship title, becoming the first coach to win the competition with three different teams.

+In December 2021, he was appointed as Karachi Kings head coach for PSL 7, and in March 2023, he was named as head coach of Big Bash League side Melbourne Stars on a two-year contract.